aymenhafeez/strange-attractors-qt/README.md

 # strange-attractors-qt

-[PyQtGraph](https://github.com/pyqtgraph/pyqtgraph) app for strange attractor and general mathematical visualisation and exploration.
+Python tool for mathematical visualisation and exploration.

 <table>
   <tr>